Aptoide/tech_challenge_python/README.md

 # Technical Challenge Python

-## PRE-REQUISITES 📝
-To take this challenge you will need to build a minimal Python script.
-The script should perform the steps that an App Store usually performs when requesting an app.
-It consists of 3 requests to our APIs:

-1. **Search for Apps** - displays available apps by browsing through categories or search keywords.
-2. **Display App Details** - for a given app, show images, descriptions
-3. **Download the App** - download the app file

-## INSTRUCTIONS 📃

-**Before the live session:** 👨‍💻
-You are expected to work on this task on your own, without help or advice from others.
-If you need clarification please seek help from Aptoide by emailing the Recruitment team.

-**During the live session (technical interview with Aptoide developers):** 🫱‍🫲🏾 Walk through your code with the assessor, answering questions on the code and programming/design choices as requested by the assessor.

 ## CODING ASSIGNMENT 💻
 Build a Python script capable of performing HTTP requests with the correct parameters defined below:
 1. **Search** and display to the console the list of apps obtained from the API call using the following URL: